seantywork/seantywork/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; As a perk, I can check out my cay's funny face whenever I want and share it with other people

+- terminal game

+&nbsp;&nbsp;&nbsp;&nbsp; This is an another project built with C++ to mitigate my irrational anxiety that terminal interface </br>
+&nbsp;&nbsp;&nbsp;&nbsp; is headed for the extinction.
+Long live terminal!!

 - no kube in the ass

-&nbsp;&nbsp;&nbsp;&nbsp; Long story short, this is an added layer for managing multi-cloud based Kubernetes cluster </br>
+&nbsp;&nbsp;&nbsp;&nbsp; Long story short, this is an added layer written in Go for managing multi-cloud based Kubernetes cluster </br>
 &nbsp;&nbsp;&nbsp;&nbsp; with aggregation into other projects within the organization in mind.